-The IP address of the default router for the connecting IP subnet; if user does not have a default router, enter 0.0.0.0.
+The IP address of the default router for the connected IP subnet.
+If you do not have a default router, enter 0.0.0.0.
 This option is only available if IP auto-configuration is disabled.

-3.2 Keyboard, Mouse, and Video configuration
+4.2 Keyboard, Mouse, and Video configuration